-Easterseals Hawaii has been serving special needs children, youth and adults with intellectual or developmental disabilities for over 75 years.
+Easterseals Hawaii has been serving children, youth and adults with intellectual or developmental disabilities for over 75 years.
 We provide more than 200,000 hours of direct service annually to individuals and families across the state.

 All funds raised by Easterseals Hawaii remain in Hawaii and help us carry on our tradition of creating solutions and changing lives.